GeorgeSammour-ai/leso-oversampling/README.md

-# LEO: Latent Entropy-guided Oversampling
+# LEO: Latent-Structure Entropy Allocation

 This repository provides the official implementation of the **Latent-Structure Entropy Allocation (LEO)**